huaweicloud/terraform-provider-huaweicloud/docs/data-sources/elb_loadbalancer.md

 * `description` - The description of loadbalancer.

-* `availability_zone` - The list of AZs where the load balancer is created..
+* `availability_zone` - The list of AZs where the load balancer is created.

 * `cross_vpc_backend` - Whether to enable IP as a Backend Server.